mitogen-hq/mitogen/docs/api.rst

     Raised when a channel dies or has been closed.

+.. class:: LatchError (fmt, \*args)

+    Raised when an attempt is made to use a :py:class:`mitogen.core.Latch` that has been marked closed.

 .. class:: StreamError (fmt, \*args)

     Raised when a stream cannot be established.